how to handle unequal inheritance

 How to Handle Unequal Inheritance: Resolve Inheritance Issues

-This guide offers actionable strategies to manage unequal inheritance, foster transparency, and ensure fairness in estate planning, whether you’re the benefactor or an heir.
+This guide offers actionable strategies to help divide inheritance fairly, foster transparency, and ensure a legacy that supports both financial and emotional well-being—whether you’re the benefactor or an heir.

 Why Unequal Inheritance Occurs